-1. This examination is not a deposition so the examiner shall be limited to that information reasonably necessary to conduct the specialty-appropriate examination and evaluation of an individual, including a brief medical history as well as present complaints.
-The examination is to be limited to the specific medical or psychological conditions in controversy and unless modified by another court order, such examination will be the only exam for the specific condition(s) or issues in controversy (without limiting the possibility of multiple specialties).
-No invasive testing shall be performed without informed consent by the Plaintiff/examinee, or further Order of Court.
+1. This examination is not a deposition so the examiner shall be limited to that information reasonably necessary to conduct the specialty-appropriate examination and evaluation, including a brief medical history as well as present complaints.
+The examination is to be limited to the specific medical or psychological conditions in controversy and unless modified by another court order, such examination will be the only exam for the specific conditions or issues in controversy (without limiting the possibility of multiple specialties).
+No invasive testing shall be performed without informed consent by the Plaintiff/examinee, or further Order of court.

-- 2. The examinee will not be required to complete any lengthy information forms upon arrival at the examiner's office.
+2. The examinee will not be required to complete any forms upon arrival at the examiner's office.
 The examinee will furnish the doctor with name, address, and date of birth.
-Questions pertaining to how the Plaintiff was injured, and where and how the Plaintiff sustained the injuries complained of, are permitted.
-Questions pertaining to "fault," when the Plaintiff hired his/her attorney, who referred the Plaintiff to any doctor, and what the Plaintiff told his attorney or any investigators are NOT permitted. - 3.
-It shall be the defense attorney's responsibility to provide the examiner with all medical records, imaging studies, test results, and the like, which the defense wants the examiner to review and rely upon as part of the examination.
-Unless he or she has exclusive control of any original records or imaging studies, Plaintiff shall not be required to bring anything to the exam other than valid identification (e.g., Driver's License, Official Florida Identification Card or government-issued Passport). - 4.
-Plaintiff is permitted to have his/her attorney (and spouse or parent, or other representative) present for the examination, provided that only one of these listed non-attorney persons may attend.
-Such person(s) may unobtrusively observe the examination, unless the examiner or defense counsel establishes a case-specific reason why such person's presence would be disruptive, and that no other qualified individual in the area would be willing to conduct the examination with such person present.
+Questions pertaining to present medical complaints, mechanism of injury and prior/subsequent similar injuries involved in this action are permitted, limited to the areas of complaints.
+Questions pertaining to "fault" such as facts and circumstances as to how the injury complained of occurred, when the Plaintiff hired his/her attorney, who referred the Plaintiff to any doctor, and what the Plaintiff told his attorney, investigators, witnesses or treating physicians or other health care providers are not permitted.

+3. It shall be the defense attorney's responsibility to provide the examiner with all medical records, imaging studies, test results, and the like, which the defense wants the examiner to review and rely upon as part of the examination.
+Unless he or she has exclusive control of any original records or imaging studies, Plaintiff shall not be required to bring anything to the exam other than valid identification (eg. Driver's License, Official Florida Identification Card or government-issued Passport).

+4. Plaintiff is permitted to have his/her attorney (and spouse, or parent, or other representative) present for the examination, provided that only one of these listed non-attorney persons may attend.
+Such persons may unobtrusively observe the examination, unless the examiner or defense counsel establishes a case-specific reason why such person's presence would be disruptive, and that no other qualified individual in the area would be willing to conduct the examination with such person present.
 In the case of a neuropsychological exam, all observers shall watch and listen from an adjacent room if available, or by video feed.
-If the examination is to be recorded or observed by others, the request or response of the examinee's attorney shall include the number of people attending, their role, and the method(s) of recording.
+If the examination is to be recorded or observed by others, the request or response of the examinee's attorney shall include the number of people attending, their role, and the methods of recording.